PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Navigate back to the main page for the **DirectLakeDemo** workspace.
 In the list of workspace items, you should see a new item for the new **SQL endpoint** in addition to the item for the Lakehouse.
-Both the Lakehouse and the SQL endpoint both have the same name of **SalesDataLakehouse**.
+Both the Lakehouse and the SQL endpoint have the same name which is **SalesDataLakehouse**.
 Drop down the context menu for the SQL endpoint named **SalesDataLakehouse**.